-- (1) Be printed in 12-point font or larger throughout the entire notice. - (2) Provide the date that the Assessor mailed the notice. - (3) Be written in plain English, in language accessible to someone with an 8th grade reading level. - (4) Include the market value that the Assessment Division assigned to the property. - (5) Define and provide explanation of the formulas used for the: - a.
-State Equalized Value, - b.
-Taxable Value, - c.
-Assessed Value, and - d.
-Market Value. - (6) State a reason for any change in the property's Assessed Value between the current and preceding tax years. - (7) Provide clear instructions for appealing to the Assessor's Review and the Board of Review, including what the taxpayer or owner must include in the appeal, how they can file the appeal, and the deadline for filing the appeal. - (8) List the percentage of the Poverty Tax Exemption, MCL 211.7u, that the taxpayer is receiving, as of January 15th, in the current year. - (9) Exclude any language improperly limiting who can file an appeal; any language on the assessment notice describing who has standing to appeal cannot be at odds with the standards established in Section 44-4-6(b) of the City of Detroit Ordinance.
-The assessment notice may not state that "only the taxpayer of record or an authorized agent can file an appeal" or make
+(1) Be printed in 12-point font or larger throughout the entire notice;

+(2) Provide the date that the Assessor mailed the notice;

+- (3) Be written in p lain English and in language accessible to someone with an 8th grade reading level; - (4) Include the market value that the Assessment Division assigned to the property; - (5) Define and provide explanation of the formulas used for the: - a.
+State Equalized Value; - b.
+Taxable Value; - c.
+Assessed Value; and - d.
+Market Value; - (6) State a reason for any change in the property's Assessed Value between the current and preceding tax years: - (7) Provide clear instructions for appealing to the Assessor's Review and the Board of Review, including what the taxp ay er or property owner must include in the appeal, all of the methods available to file the appeal, and the deadline for filing the appeal; - (8) List the percentage of the Poverty Tax Exemption, MCL 211.7u, that the taxp ay er or property owner is receiving, as of January 15th, in the current year;

-- any reference to a "taxpayer of record." - (10) Include the property's legal description as listed on the Assessment Roll, to assist taxpayers in obtaining a copy of the deed at the Wayne County Register of Deeds. - include at least the following questions: "How do I calculate if the City is over assessing my property;" "What is a property tax assessment appeal;" "When and how can I file a property tax appeal for residential real property;" "What types of arguments can I include in my property tax appeal;" "What is Detroit's millage rate;" "How can I estimate my property tax bill;" and "What are free property tax assistance resources available in Detroit." - (12) Include a form to Petition to the Board of Review in the same envelope as the Assessment Notice.
+- (9) Exclude any language improperly limiting who can file an appeal; any language on the assessment notice describing who has standing to appeal cannot be at odds with the standards established in Section 44-4-3 of the City of Detroit Ordinance.
+The assessment notice may not state that "only the taxp ayer of record or an authorized agent can file an appeal" or make any reference to a "taxp ayer of record."
+The assessment notice must state "any person considering themselves aggrieved by any assessment may appeal that assessment;" - (10) Include the property's legal description as listed on the Assessment Roll; - (11) Provide a link to the City of Detroit's Frequently Asked Question (FAQ) page, which must include at least the following questions: "How do I calculate if the City is over assessing my property;" "What is a property tax assessment appeal," "When and how can I file a property tax appeal for residential real property;" "What types of arguments can I include in my property tax appeal," "What is Detroit's millage rate;" "How can I estimate my property tax bill," and "What are free property tax assistance resources available in Detroit;" - (12) Include a form to Petition to the Board of Review in the same envelope as the Assessment Notice.

-(c) Publicly Accessible Data.
+© Publicly Accessible Data:

-The Assessor shall make available all data that was utilized in preparing the assessment roll beginning

-January 15th ensuing after Tax Day on the City of Detroit's website.
-This data must at least include:
+The Assessor shall make available all data that was utilized in preparing the assessment roll beginning January 15th ensuing after Tax Day on the City of Detroit's website.
+This data must at a minimum include:

-- (1) All of the City of Detroit property sales data, including an indication of which property sales the outliers. - (2) The City of Detroit's Economic Condition Factor neighborhood map, with a list of neighborhood codes. - (3) A sales study for each Economic Condition Factor, including an indication of which data points the Assessment Division treated as outliers. - (4) Property record cards for each property, including an indicator of how much the property's value was reduced for physical deterioration, functional obsolescence, and economic obsolescence.
+- (1) All of the City of Detroit property sales data, including an indication of which property sales the Assessment Division treated as arms-length transactions and which property sales were treated as outliers; - (2) The City of Detroit's Economic Condition Factor neighborhood map, with a list of neighborhood codes;

+- (3) A sales study for each Economic Condition Factor, including an indication of which data points the Assessment Division treated as outlier; - (4) Property record cards for each property, including an indicator of how much the property's value was reduced for physical deterioration, functional obsolescence, and economic obsolescence; and